29 Apr 2019

 On April 26, Annenberg hosted its seventh annual Graduate Student Symposium.
-The event was organized by a student committee including Sean Fischer, Megan Genovese, Leeann Siegel, Alex Tolkin, and Tian Yang (pictured at left).
+The event was organized by a student committee including Sean Fischer, Megan Genovese, Leeann Siegel, Alex Tolkin, and Tian Yang (pictured above).
 The day featured presentations by 16 doctoral students and candidates.

 Panel 1 — Nothing But Norms